The Grading System and Grade Requirements

 - If a student elects to take the final examination and complete the course, they receive a letter grade.

 Incomplete grades (INC) are granted to graduate students only at the discretion of the instructor.
-If a student receives an INC, the student must complete coursework during the term that immediately follows the INC term by submitting work prior to the first day of classes of that term.
-For example, if a student receives an INC during the fall term, the student must complete the coursework during the spring term by submitting work prior to the first day of classes of the following fall term.
+If a student receives an INC, the student must complete the work of the course before the end of the next regular term.
+For example, if a student receives an INC during the fall term, the student must complete the coursework during the subsequent spring term by submitting work before the final day of the spring term.
 Even if the student’s registration status during the term is leave of absence, the student must complete coursework during this time frame.
 However, the only exception is if the student is given an earlier deadline by the instructor.

 If the work is not submitted within the required time frame, the INC becomes a permanent grade, unless the student has petitioned successfully for an extension.